 - Easy Weeknight Dinner- It can be hard to come up with simple and delicious meals that everyone will love week after week.
 However, with this Dutch oven mac and cheese recipe in your back pocket, you’ll be prepared every time.
 Not only is it ready in less than 30 minutes, but it’s also easy to clean up and is sure to be a crowd-pleaser.

 - Rich and Creamy- Made with whole milk, butter, and lots and lots of freshly grated cheese, this Dutch oven macaroni and cheese recipe is ultra-rich, creamy, and decadent.
-Cooking the pasta in whole milk creates the perfect creamy sauce base to fold all of that cheesy goodness into.
+Cooking the pasta in whole milk creates a perfectly creamy sauce base to fold all of that cheesy goodness into.

 - Made in One-Pot- Did I mention this recipe is easy to clean up?
 That’s because it’s made entirely in one pot.
 That’s right!
 No need to dirty a separate pot and colander just for the pasta.